 When it comes to telling a great story in an MMO, the entire genre has something to learn from The Secret World.
 Not only does it abandon the generic fantasy aesthetic for a gritty contemporary one, it also ties so many different themes together—from the illuminati to vampires—that it shouldn’t make any damn sense, but miraculously it does.
 Not too many MMOs can say they've borrowed from the pages of Lovecraft and The Matrix and made it work.
 And like Lovecraft's best, The Secret World is a bizarre page-turner that will have you digging deep to unravel all of its mysteries.

 That love of a tale well told is best demonstrated in The Secret World's investigation missions, which require donning your detective hat to search the internet for clues to decipher puzzles.
 You'll pour over Wikipedia pages and through backwater websites hunting for that one piece that will make the whole picture come together.
-Earlier this year, The Secret World relaunched as The Secret World: Legends, revamping a lot of the game's weakest systems like combat.
+The Secret World relaunched as The Secret World: Legends, revamping a lot of the game's weakest systems like combat.
 The overhaul doesn't necessarily fix everything, but it does go a long way to making The Secret World more enjoyable for newcomers.

 Star Wars: The Old Republic